Domestic forerunner (1989 – 2000)

 The power of networks

-CapMan’s Purchasing Scheme CaPS is established in 2011 to drive down CapMan’s portfolio companies’ costs on non-strategic products and services.
-CaPS is pioneering the concept of centralised purchasing for private equity portfolio companies in the Nordic countries.
+CapMan’s Procurement Services, CaPS, is established in 2011 to drive down CapMan’s portfolio companies’ costs on non-strategic products and services.
+CaPS is pioneering the concept of centralised procurement for private equity portfolio companies in the Nordic countries.

 Experienced private equity investor